What is NAA?

 There are several suitable sources of neutrons that can be used for NAA.

-At ICENS the SLOWPOKE-2 Reactor, seen at the left, is the source of neutrons used for neutron activation analysis.
+At ICENS the SLOWPOKE-2 Reactor, seen above, is the source of neutrons used for neutron activation analysis.

 The neutrons are produced by the fission of 235U atoms in the reactor fuel.
 Radiative capture takes place when the samples are introduced into the reactor core and are bombarded by neutrons liberated during the fission process